SOCIAL SERVICE ADMINISTRATOR III

 Applicants must meet the selective qualification(s) to be considered.
 Include clear and specific information on your application regarding your qualifications.

-Two years of the required experience must include developing, implementing and/or monitoring/reporting on a budget for grant-funded Child Welfare Program.
+Two years of the required general experience must include DEVELOPING, IMPLEMENTING AND/OR MONITORING/REPORTING on a budget for GRANT-FUNDED CHILD WELFARE PROGRAMS.